bOOOOcG/live-stream-chat-ai-agent/README.md

 It consists of two main parts:

 1.  **Frontend Userscript:** Runs in your browser (via Tampermonkey/Violentmonkey) on live stream pages.
 It captures audio, chat messages, and screenshots, displays a control panel, and communicates with the backend.
-2.  **Backend Server:** A Python Flask server that receives data, performs Speech-to-Text (STT), optionally uploads screenshots, interacts with an LLM, manages conversation memory, and sends back generated chat messages.
+2.  **Backend Server:** A modular Python Flask server with independent service layers: State Management Service, External APIs Service, and LLM Service.
+It receives data, performs Speech-to-Text (STT), optionally uploads screenshots, interacts with an LLM, manages conversation memory, and sends back generated chat messages.

 ## Key Features